dkeidar/Analyrics/README.md

 Visualizing that analysis.
 Creating a site to house all of this.
 Setting up a backend server to store all the data thats pulled and analyzed.

-This is an excuse for me to learn and practice a wide range of python libraries, skills, etc.

 Libraries Used:
 pandas